ansenherrick/Agora-Faceapp/README.md

 After setting up Agora, sign up for Ngrok and unzip the .exe file and place it into your main directory To enable Ngrok, run "./ngrok http 5500" this will run a secure (https) server on port 5500 so other devices can connect to your network

+To Run the python server run this code "python -m http.server 5500"

+with both of these servers running you should be able to connect using your ngrok port